roholazandie/graph_drawing/README.md

 `visualize_graph(G, node_labels, node_sizes, edge_weights, layout, filename="outputs/test.html", title="My title")`

 You should be careful about the order of the parameters list.
 Just use networkx call to edges and nodes lists.

+You can also use the 3d version of the graph visualization which is based on